nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. ContactMation shows a list of teams.
+1. Contactmation shows a list of teams.
 2. User requests to enter a team context.
-3. ContactMation enters the team context.
+3. Contactmation enters the team context.
-4. ContactMation only shows information specified to the new team context.
+4. Contactmation only shows information specified to the new team context.

     Use case ends.